On this page

 Put more simply, form follows function.
 I would hope this is an uncontroversial principle for Christians.
 I would hope that we’d all agree men are designed for protecting and providing, and women for nurturing and caring; and we infer this not because the Bible explicitly says so—to the best of my knowledge it does not, in as many words—but because God made us to intuit our functions from our forms.
 The reason the Bible is not explicit on this point is precisely because it is presupposed as innate knowledge.

 It isn’t terribly difficult to see how this works with regard to men and women’s roles; you just have to be willing to notice it.
 The fact that, generally speaking, God created men with strong muscles and agonistic instincts, while he created women with weaker muscles and conciliatory instincts, is neither an incidental curiosity, nor a hurdle for women to overcome in their struggle for equality.
 The fact that men respond to sudden stress with anger and aggression, while women respond with fear and flight, [ Daniel Dashnaw, Startling Differences Between Men and Women (February 2017).] is not an odd quirk to be corrected; it is a central reason to believe that men were created for combative roles and women were not.
 God created Adam to exercise dominion by going out and subduing the world piece by piece.
-Adam needed a helper, not because he required backup in this agonistic task, but because the task itself was pointless if there was no one to then stay in each subdued area to make it home.
+Adam needed a helper, not because he required backup in this agonistic task, but because the task itself was pointless if there was no one to then stay in each subdued area to fill it and make it home.

 There is a reason that men are not generally attracted to forceful, aggressive women, and why women are not attracted to deferent, delicate men.
 Despite every effort of feminism, it is very hard to override our created natures to think of commanding women as capable rather than bossy; or of compliant men as respectful rather than feeble, because we instinctively know that what is virtuous in one sex is gross in the other.
 A manly woman has not added extra virtues to her femininity; she has destroyed her femininity by becoming butch.
 An effeminate man has not layered feminine virtues on top of his masculinity; he has defiled it by joining the ranks of the malakoi (cf. 1 Corinthians 6:9, KJV).